Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Additional Unsubsidized Loan for Medical Students

-The DO program allows KHSC-KansasCOM students additional unsubsidized loan eligibility up to $26,667 for a total of $47,722 for an Academic year covering 12 months (OSMI III).
+The DO program allows KHSU-KansasCOM students additional unsubsidized loan eligibility up to $26,667 for a total of $47,722 for an Academic year covering 12 months (OSMI III).
 Academic years covering 9 months (OSMI I, II, and IV) are eligible for an additional unsubsidized loan eligibility up to $22,222 for a total of $42,222.

 Federal Direct Graduate PLUS (GradPLUS) Loan Department of Education Title IV